Azure/azure-policy/README.md

             }
    ```
 - Microsoft.DataLakeStore/accounts
   - This type behaves similarly to Microsoft.Sql/servers/auditingSettings.
-Compliance of some fields cannot be determined except in AuditIfNotExits and DeployIfNotExists.
+Compliance of some fields cannot be determined except in `AuditIfNotExists` and `DeployIfNotExists` policies.
 - Microsoft.DataLakeStore/accounts/encryptionState
   - This property of this type is populated differently when queried than when created or updated unless non-standard parameters are provided.
 This means deny policies will work, but compliance audits will generally not be correct.
 - Microsoft.Sql 'master' database